 States That Have Approved Medical Marijuana for Interstitial Cystitis

-Currently, only the state of Illinois has approved medical marijuana specifically for the treatment of interstitial cystitis.
+Currently, only the states of Connecticut, Illinois and North Dakota have approved medical marijuana specifically for the treatment of interstitial cystitis.
 However, in Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.
 In addition, a number of other states will consider allowing medical marijuana to be used for the treatment of interstitial cystitis with the recommendation from a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).

 Several states have approved medical marijuana for treating “chronic pain,” which is a common symptom associated with interstitial cystitis.
 These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island and Vermont.
 The states of Nevada, New Hampshire, North Dakota, Montana, Ohio, Vermont, and West Virginia allow medical marijuana to treat “severe pain.”
 The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Recent Studies on Cannabis’ Effect on Interstitial Cystitis